 Skin cancer is the most common malignancy in the United States with more than 5 million cases diagnosed annually.
-Ninety five percent of these are basal cell carcinomas or cutaneous squamous cell carcinomas.
-Basal cell carcinoma is the most common form of skin cancer.
-These are less likely to spread to regional lymphatics then squamous cell carcinomas.
-Cutaneous melanomas are much more likely to have lymph node involvement than non-melanoma skin cancers and also have a significant risk of distant metastasis unless detected early.
+Ninety-five percent of skin cancers are either basal cell carcinoma (the most common) or cutaneous squamous cell carcinoma.
+Basal cell carcinomas are less likely to spread to regional lymphatics than squamous cell carcinomas.
+Cutaneous melanomas are much more likely to have lymph node involvement than non-melanoma skin cancers and have a significant risk of distant metastasis unless detected early.